Search suggestions in Firefox

 Enabling or disabling search suggestions

-Search suggestions can be enabled or disabled at any time by checking or un-checking the Provide search suggestions box in the Search section of Firefox's optionspreferences:
+You can enable or disable Search suggestions at any time, by checking or un-checking the Provide search suggestions box in your Firefox search settings:

 - To show search suggestions before your browsing history, put a check mark next to Show search suggestions ahead of browsing history in address bar results.